lashdk/google-meet-extension/README.md

 3.Enable developer mode
 4. Select on load upacked option and select the 'Extension' folder you just saved 5.Pin the extension on your taskbar

+#How to use the extension
+1.Install the extension using the above steps
+2.Pin the extension on the taskbar
+3.Go to a google-meet
+4.Click on the extension icon to enable the extension on the particular meet.
+5.Wait for pop-message to confirm extension is working 6.Click 'ok' on popup
+7.Enjoy :)